 This longevity makes gaming mouse pads a solid investment if you plan to use them.

 Disadvantages of Gaming Mouse Pads

-While gaming mouse pads offer several advantages over traditional mouse pads, there are some disadvantages to consider.
+While gaming mouse pads offer several advantages over traditional ones, some disadvantages exist.

-Because of their size, these pads cost more, are difficult to transport, and take longer to clean than smaller pads.
+Because of their size, they cost more, are difficult to transport, and take longer to clean than smaller pads.

 Gaming mouse pads will generally have a higher price tag than traditional variants.